Helping you grow closer to God

 Now with that, here’s what I want to do.
 You’ll notice that there are three assignments, there’s one about the leaders, there’s one to teach about relationships, and the third one here is about God’s people.

 But the question, “Why does good really, really matter?”
-The thesis of his argument is chapter 2 verses 11 through 14.
-It’s not uncommon in ancient literature where you have “bookends” and you talk about issues here, you talk about issues here, and often the core of what you want to say is right in the middle of the book.
+The thesis of his argument is chapter 2, verses 11 through 14.
+Not uncommon in ancient literature where you have “bookends” and you talk about issues here, you talk about issues here, and often the core of what you want to say is right in the middle of the book.

-And so I want to take the remainder of our time and build the case from what he says, chapter 2:11 through 14, if you have a pen you might pull it out because I’m going to give you a little work to do.
+And so, I want to take the remainder of our time and build the case from what he says, chapter 2:11 through 14, of why doing good matters so much.
+So I’m on the back page.
+You ready?
+If you have a pen you might pull it out because I’m going to give you a little work to do.
 And here, what you’re going to find, is there are four specific reasons why doing good doesn’t just matter.
 It matters so much.

 And what he’s telling them is that your good works either affirm that or deny that.
 What you do, what I do, the reason that I turned away from Christianity and the Bible and all religion was what I experienced in church.
 Shining brightly is what God calls us to do.